 Having manual overviews over all your business practices is tiring and prone to errors.
 Ensuring cash flows are optimal on top of that can be an almost impossible task to perfect, especially for AV entrepreneurs that have to keep an eye over everything.

-With a resource management software, such as Rentman, not only you’ll have a better overview over your projects, but your financial implications will get healthier as well.
+With a resource management software, such as Rentman, not only you’ll have a better overview over your projects, but you’ll also unlock the potential benefits of improved financial health.
 With Rentman, you can estimate project costs based on hourly rates, daily rates or fixed rates for your freelancers, to ensure you’ll maximize your profits.
 As a bonus, you can easily track registered hours to evaluate actual costs at the end of the production.

 Looking at registered hours gives a great advantage over receiving invoices a couple of weeks after the event is over, simply because you can see them right after the job ends.
 This information will be useful for your future projects, as you’ll have better knowledge of the performance of your crew and freelancers, which will make your cost estimations easier.